GingerNinja1979/HUDL_QA_PROJECT/README.md

 - password

-Once inside the HUDL_QA_PROJECT folder, the following command can be used to run the tests.
+Once inside the HUDL_QA_PROJECT folder, the following command can be used to run all tests.

 `pytest`